1. Ana Ng – They Might Be Giants

 assured.
 The received wisdom is that it started with 'Popscene' by Blur in the spring of 1992.
 If that’s true then nobody

-really noticed, and besides, it was Suede who were making waves.
+really noticed.
+Besides, it was Suede who were making waves.
 Their debut

 single 'The Drowners' was voted single